tubchild2/DND_obsidian_vault/Obsidian Vault/Sessions/Session 1/Outline 1.md

 - Have everyone choose a last name
 - Have everyone spend a little time on their characters
 	- Traits / backstory / quirks
-- Have everyone spend a little time on their agendas (wants / needs)
+- Have everyone spend a little time on their agendas
+	- (wants / needs)

 ### BEFORE WE BEGIN:
 - BE ABSOLUTELY LOCKED IN TO MAKE SURE THEY REALIZE HOW GOD AWFUL THEIR SHIP IS.
+- WE GOTTA FREAKING COOK WITH THIS SESSION OR IM A BAD PERSON

 [[Session 1.1 - The Ship]]